How much do horses cost? Here’s my answer for September.

 - Think of this like AAA when you’re hauling a horse trailer.
 (FYI, regular roadside assistance programs will NOT service or tow horse trailers if you breakdown.)

-- (Adjustment: I bartered marketing services in exchange for board.)
+- (Adjustment: I bartered for board in exchange for clinic management services.)

 - This figure is an average.
 It’s calculated by taking the IRS mileage rate for 2019 (58 cents) x 4 visits per week x 4 weeks per month.